Fight Gear

 The Honest Downsides

 Two.
-The seat pan is firm out of the box and needs about a week to break in — uncomfortable for the first few streams.
-And the armrest cushions are softer than the rest of the chair, so they wear faster if you lean on them heavily.
+The seat pan is firm out of the box and needs about a week of regular use to break in — stiff for the first few sessions.
+And the armrest cushions are softer than the rest of the chair, so they wear faster under heavy use.

-Bottom line: if you stream long sessions for a living, the A4 Pro is one of the few chairs in this range that earns its price by hour six.
+Bottom line: if you stream long sessions for a living, the A4 Pro is one of the few chairs in this range whose lumbar support is built to keep earning its price deep into a long session.
 Pair it with proper hand wraps if you are also cross-training in boxing, and check our gear buyer's guide for the rest of the setup.

 About the authors